tetafro/openvpn/README.md

 [![Release](https://img.shields.io/github/tag/tetafro/openvpn.svg)](https://github.com/tetafro/openvpn/releases)

-OpenVPN with a simple init process inside docker container.
+OpenVPN with a simple init process inside a docker container.

 This image is available on [Docker Hub](https://hub.docker.com/r/tetafro/openvpn/).

 ## Server

-Make directory for OpenVPN configs.
-Start docker container and mount configs directory as a volume.
+Make a directory for OpenVPN configs.
+Start a docker container and mount configs directory as a volume.

 ```sh